Board of Directors

 grandmother healed by the power of touch now called massage.

-one Grandson.
-Patricio now lives in Albuquerque and is on the Board of Directors
+Patricio now lives in Albuquerque and is on the Board of Directors of

 International Indigenous Coalition.
-He now dances with the tribe at four major
+He now dances and leads ceremonies

 Emigdio Ballon